t17sk18/portfolio_projects/README.md

-# Portfolio Projects for beginners and leaners
+# Portfolio Projects for Beginners and Learners

 ## 1. Hotel Revenue Exploratory Analysis
    ### Note: This is just for learning, training and understanding purposes for those who have already basic knowledge of SQL and Power BI.
 You can explore and expand visualisation, report, more DAX functions and SQL       queries based on your analysis.